Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     2. Uses more than one function to install/load/require packages (including those used in commented code)

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments: Use more than 1 function to install/require/load packages; functions that (may) install something on your reader’s machine should be commented out

+            (SKIP 3.5 14：22)

+            IS THAT MEANS I NEED TO COMMENT LIKE I'VE INSTALL BALABALA

 6. Use arithmetic, comparison, and logical operators